paneda1998/ITC_FFC/README.md

 python gui.py
 ```

-Or you can run everything mannually
+Or you can run everything manually
 ### Training

 To train the ByteRCNN model, use the \`train\` command.
 You need to specify the paths to your training and validation datasets, along with other hyperparameters.